GabrielMoody/Data-Structure/README.md

 # Data Structure

-This is a documentation of me learning data structure using C++.
+This code is only for learning purpose.